Cardiff (CWL) Airport

-Passengers will be able to check in online & print their travel documents at internet kiosks with A4 laser printers & Skype phone service, which also includes a free phone battery charger.
-There is also a BT Openzone internet available by subscription.
+Passengers will be able to check in online & print their travel documents at internet kiosks with A4 laser printers & Skype phone service, which also includes a free phone battery charger. here is also a BT Openzone internet available by subscription.

-Amenities and services inside the passenger terminal include a cash machine on level 1; banking & currency exchange by Change Group Bureau de Change (tel.
+Other amenities and services inside the passenger terminal include a cash machine on level 1; banking & currency exchange by Change Group Bureau de Change (tel.
 01446 719728) located on level 1, departures lounge and in the baggage claim hall, offering major currencies.

 Two meeting rooms with optional features are available by contacting tel 01 446 711111 or email (info at cwl.aero).

 The Executive Lounge is open daily 5am-9pm (Saturdays Nov-Apr 5am-5pm).

 Other amenities include a children's play center; baby care rooms (baby food & facilities to warm it are in the Food Village and in the departure lounge); Techniquest science exhibit in the departure lounge; video arcade machines on level 1's departure lounge; lost & found, food & drink establishments, shops, a mail box outside the terminal; stamps at WH Smith; The Tourist Information Center is in the Arrivals Hall.

 Parking options at Cardiff Airport are available in the Short- and Long-Stay carparks.

 The Short-stay carpark is within walking distance of the teminal, to be used for stays up to 4 days.